 Another way to reduce satellite backhaul complexity is to use a sophisticated global network management system (NMS).
 Gilat's TotalNMS enables full provisioning, configuration, control and monitoring of all satellite hub elements, as well as remote terminals, regardless of their physical location.
-This is crucial for streamlining the management allowing MNOs easily and cost-effectively scale to support any network size, enabling them to start small and add sites as needed.
+This is crucial for streamlining the management, allowing MNOs easily and cost-effectively scale to support any network size and enabling them to start small and add sites as needed.

-Fact: Managed Service Reduces Costs Significant savings in cost can be achieved by regarding satellite backhaul as a managed service.
+Managed Service Reduces Costs

+Significant savings in cost can be achieved by regarding satellite backhaul as a managed service.
 The MNO specifies the requirements, the SLA and key performance indicators, as well as the required site locations and the schedule.
 Considering the managed service as a black box and giving end-to-end responsibility to Gilat, enables the MNO to focus on their core competency and promote their business.

-To conclude, the presented facts dispel the myths:
+To conclude, these presented facts dispel the myths:

-- Inadequate Performance Dispelled since satellite technology has evolved to deliver speed, performance and terrestrial-grade user experience. - High Cost Dispelled since today's satellite TCO rivals' terrestrial solutions in many cases. - Unmanageable Complexity Dispelled since comprehensive suites of services simplify deployment, integration and operation.
+- As satellite technology has evolved to deliver speed, performance and terrestrial-grade user experience, inadequate performance is negated. - Today's satellite TCO rivals' terrestrial solutions, in many cases, resulting in high costs dispelled. - Since comprehensive suites of services simplify deployment, integration and operation, unmanageable complexity is dispelled.

-Gilat Holds Over 80% Market-Share of Satellite 4G CBH Market
+Gilat Holds More Than 80 Percent Market-Share Of Satellite 4G CBH Market

 Both the economics, as well as overcoming technical challenges, have brought 4G/LTE satellite backhauling to the forefront in the more established markets as well as in the developing world.
-Clearly, the traditional markets of Asia, Africa, and Latin America are prime candidates for connectivity due to the lack of terrestrial infrastructure.
-However, at Gilat we see significant growth and need in the developed world, as well, including North America, Japan and Australia.
+Clearly, the traditional markets of Asia, Africa, and Latin America are prime candidates for connectivity due to their lack of terrestrial infrastructure.
+However, at Gilat, we see significant growth and need in the developed world, including North America, Japan and Australia.

-Gilat's achievement of holding over 80% marketshare in satellite backhaul for 4G/LTE installations worldwide, is due to both technological capabilities, as well as global expertise, local presence, outstanding support and superior delivery capabilities.
+Gilat's achievement of holding more than 80 percent marketshare in satellite backhaul for 4G/LTE installations worldwide, is due to both technological capabilities as well as global expertise, local presence, outstanding support and superior delivery capabilities.

 The use cases vary greatly and have changed worldwide over the years to serve a variety of applications such as emergency response and Internet of Things (IoT).
 In addition, today's applications require high throughput just as much for upload, as well as for download.
 End-users want to share data such as videos and photos over social media, shifting from a download centric traffic profile to a growing need for data upload.
-To meet these needs Gilat is continually evolving its VSATs to address the changing requirements.
+To meet these needs, Gilat is continually evolving its VSATs to address the changing requirements.

 Tier-1 MNOs worldwide have implemented Gilat's solution.
-Some examples include: in the US: T-Mobile and Sprint, in the UK: BT/EE, in Australia: Telstra and Optus, in the Philippines: Globe Telecom, in South America: Telefonica and TIM, and in Japan: Gilat dominates the satellite backhaul market with Softbank, NTT Docomo and KDDI among others.
+Some examples include:

+In the US: TMobile and Sprint In the UK: BT/EE In Australia: Telstra and Optus In the Philippines: Globe Telecom In South America: Telefonica and TIM In Japan: Gilat dominates the satellite backhaul market with Softbank, NTT Docomo and KDDI, among others.